Solar energy

 Striking the perfect balance

-For the PVT panels to operate as efficiently as possible, Van Someren and the Foundation Zero team searched for a middle ground.
+For the PVT panels to operate as efficiently as possible, Van Someren and the project team searched for a middle ground.

 “You have to use solar cells that are less sensitive to higher temperatures” because then you can use them in hot environments,” Van Someren says.
 This could mean their initial efficiency at room temperature is lower than other panels, but they can perform better in the sailboat’s various environments.